 When not working Nick is out riding the trails in the river valley, skiing the mountains in the winter or refinishing furniture in his basement workshop.

 Registered Massage Therapist

-From years of playing and coaching high-level basketball, Ty brings a team-oriented mindset to work towards the goal of the client.
-Ty now brings his skills, life experience and inquisitive nature to individually treat and educate clients to suit their lifestyles and abilities.
-Along with Swedish Massage, Trigger Point Therapy and methods promoting relaxation, Ty is specifically interested in and focused on Myofascial Release (MFR) and Muscle Energy Technique (MET).
+Ty brings a team-oriented mindset to work towards the goal of the patient.
+Each interaction is approached with a focused intention to individually treat and educate patients to suit their lifestyles and abilities.
+Along with Swedish, Therapeutic, and Sports Massage methods promoting relaxation, Ty is specifically interested in and focused on Myofascial Release (MFR) and Muscle Energy Technique (MET).
 These treatment methods are of a gentle, yet effective rehabilitative nature when addressing pain, soft tissue imbalances and, ultimately, function.